Prosthetics and Orthotics

 In the School of Health and Society, we are focused on enhancing the health and wellbeing of patients, service users and athletes, and our commitment to public involvement helps us retain our strong focus on real-world issues.

 The University has received approval for a new health building on the Frederick Road campus which will create brand new teaching spaces, including new spaces for Prosthetics and Orthotics.
 Construction will begin in late 2024, with completion expected by Autumn 2026.
 This state-of-the-art facility will serve as a health and wellbeing hub, supporting popular healthcare courses and community services.
 It will feature sustainable design elements and provide modern clinical facilities to enhance student learning and community engagement.
-You can find out more about this on this page.
+Find out more about our New Health building.

 In time community healthcare clinics will also take place there as partnerships are developed to explore research opportunities and to provide a range of therapeutic sessions.